news-ai/NewsAI/blog/content/trick-on-how-to-game-the-influencer-discovery-system.md

 +++
 date = "2016-12-02T11:00:00+07:00"
 draft = false
-title = "Tricks on how to game the influencer discovery system" description = "If you're looking influencers for your PR campaigns - we have some tricks you can try!"
+title = "Tricks on How To Game The Influencer Discovery System" description = "If you're looking influencers for your PR campaigns - we have some tricks you can try!"

 author_name = "Abhi Agarwal"